Latent variable graphical model selection via convex optimization: Consistency of regularized maximum-likelihood program

-The proof of this theorem is given in Appendix~\ref{app:main}.
-The theorem essentially states that if the minimum nonzero singular value of the low-rank piece $K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O}$ and minimum nonzero entry of the sparse piece $K^\ast_O$ are bounded away from zero, then the convex program \eqref{eq:sdp1} provides estimates that are both algebraically consistent and parametrically consistent (in the $\ell_\infty$ and spectral norms).
-In Section~\ref{subsec:cov} we also show that these results easily lead to parametric consistency rates for the corresponding estimate $(\hat{S}_n-\hat{L}_n)^{-1}$ of the marginal covariance $\Sigma_O^\ast$ of the observed variables.
+The proof of this theorem is given in Section~\ref{secproofs}.
+The theorem essentially states that if the minimum nonzero singular value of the low-rank piece $\La$ and minimum nonzero entry of the sparse piece $\Sa$ are bounded away from zero, then the convex program (\ref {eqsdp}) provides estimates that are both algebraically correct and have bounded estimation error (in the $\ell_\infty$ and spectral norms).